Tizcommand/OpenGL-Realtime-RT/README.md

 Running the program requires a OpenGL 4.3 compatible GPU.
 If you want to try the program out without downloading the repository and compiling the program, you can download [this zip archive](https://1drv.ms/u/c/a225810b411f051b/EaiviYQSUQpLkFYNQyHDpO4BTcS41JS3FmwQuADKWUgudw?e=4lzzD3) and run the executable contained by the extracted folder.
 If you want to compile the program yourself, you will need a Java 17 JDK, like the one contained by the zip archive.

+Note that the program may need a minute to compile shaders and load textures, when starting the program and when switching between scenes.

 Thanks go to my computer graphics teacher [Prof. Dr. Tobias Lenz](https://www.htw-berlin.de/hochschule/personen/person/?eid=9042) from the HTW, for getting me into computer graphics and helping me to realize the project.
 Thanks as well to my friend [Bernd Reusch](https://www.linkedin.com/in/bernd-reusch/) for helping me to implement the [WavefrontObjectReader class](https://github.com/Tizcommand/OpenGL-Realtime-RT/blob/main/src/io/WavefrontObjectReader.java).